Difference Between Red and Black Table Tennis Rubbers?

 - Don’t use too hard Chinese rubber on your backhand

 - Prefer using 2.0 to 2.2 mm thickness.
-Don’t use max thickness if you are the beginners.
+Don’t use max thickness if you are a beginner.

 - Don’t use very thin rubber, thinner than 1.8mm on your backhand.
 It makes you have bad habits for new players.

 - Don’t use too soft rubber, softer than 40 degrees on your backhand rubber.
-Contradictory to many Western coaches, who insists new players to play with soft, to very soft rubber on the backhand side.
-In China, new players begin with medium hard rubber, and they improve faster!
+Contradictory to many Western coaches, who insist new players play with soft, to very soft rubber on the backhand side.
+In China, new players begin with medium-hard rubber, and they improve faster!
 Trust me!

 - There are many European (ESN rubber), or Japanese rubber that suits your backhand rubber.

 - Best backhand rubbers are in general Japanese table tennis rubbers (Butterfly, Tenergy rubbers).